filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/README.md

 8. Travel during summer school holiday (majority arrives on June, July and August)
 9. Interpreted customer group name: Personal (Family)

-Key characteristic for cluster label 1 group:
+Key characteristic for cluster label 1:
 1. Reserved by companies with a lot of booking changes
 2. Have highest booking lead time between 6-month to 2-year period
 3. Have contract with the hotel or transient party (the booking is associated to at least other transient booking)